Abel Sánchez: The History of a Passion: Plot

 Abel Sánchez is a version of the Biblical story of Cain and Abel.
-The Cain of the novel is named Joaquin.
+The Cain of the novel is named Joaquín.
 Though they are not brothers, they have grown up together, competing as brothers would.
-Abel becomes a famous and recognized painter while Joaquin becomes a well-known doctor.
-Joaquin's goal is to outdo Abel by making medical discoveries, thus competing with Abel's art by excelling at science, which also is an art.
-Joaquin always has been jealous of Abel and competitive with him, but what bothers him most is that Abel does not feel the same sense of rivalry.
-Abel marries Helena, Joaquin's cousin, whom Joaquin hoped to wed.
-To allay his envy and hatred, Joaquin marries Antonia, not out of love but simply to maintain his competitive standing with Abel.
-Abel and Helena have a son named Abelin, Joaquin and Antonia have a daughter named Joaquina.
-Joaquin lives out his jealous ambitions through his daughter.
+Abel becomes a famous and recognized painter while Joaquín becomes a well-known doctor.
+Joaquín's goal is to outdo Abel by making medical discoveries, thus competing with Abel's art by excelling at science, which also is an art.
+Joaquín always has been jealous of Abel and competitive with him, but what bothers him most is that Abel does not feel the same sense of rivalry.
+Abel marries Helena, Joaquín's cousin, whom Joaquín hoped to wed.
+To allay his envy and hatred, Joaquín marries Antonia, not out of love but simply to maintain his competitive standing with Abel.
+Abel and Helena have a son named Abelín, Joaquín and Antonia have a daughter named Joaquina.
+Joaquín lives out his jealous ambitions through his daughter.
 As the story of Cain and Abel ends, so does this novel.
-Reaching the point of utter hatred, Joaquin takes Abel's life.
-When Joaquin dies, he apologizes to his family.
+Reaching the point of utter hatred, Joaquín takes Abel's life.
+When Joaquín dies, he apologizes to his family.
 Realizing that his life was consumed by hatred and envy, he says that if only he had loved his wife, Antonia, she could have been his savior.

-Replete with biblical comparisons, this book shows what one's life becomes when one is consumed by envy or hatred.
-Joaquin had no life of his own; his existence was only as the hater of Abel.
-Even though the protagonist is Joaquin, the book is titled Abel Sánchez because Joaquin's character is formed wholly from his intense feelings toward Abel.
+Replete with biblical comparisons, the book shows what one's life becomes when one is consumed by envy or hatred.
+Joaquín had no life of his own, as his hatred of Abel overwhelmed every aspect of his life.
+Even though the protagonist is Joaquín, the book is titled Abel Sánchez because Joaquín's character is formed wholly from his intense feelings toward Abel.